-Laurier's Waterloo campus Library is a hub of activity at the west end of campus, adjacent to the Waterloo Lutheran Seminary and Dr. Alvin Woods Building.
+Laurier's Waterloo campus Library is a hub of activity at the west end of campus, adjacent to Martin Luther University College and Dr. Alvin Woods Building.
 Receiving well over half a million visits each academic year, the Library contains approximately 800 group and individual study spaces; public-use computers, printers and scanners; and over one million printed books and archival items.
 The Library is also home to a thriving art gallery, a dedicated Graduate Commons study area, the Laurier Archives and a Second Cup café.

-Library services at Laurier’s Brantford campus are currently provided at two locations: the new Digital Library and Learning Commons and the Brantford Public Library.
+Library services at Laurier’s Brantford campus are currently provided at two locations: the Digital Library and Learning Commons in Grand River Hall and the Brantford Public Library.

-The DLLC space features study areas, computer work stations, access to electronic resources, and on-site librarians trained to help students and faculty members with their research.
+The DLLC space features study areas, computer work stations, access to electronic resources, a public access computer for alumni, and on-site librarians trained to help students and faculty members with their research.

 Brantford Public Library